Use identifier syntax in event subscriber arguments

 }

-A code action is available for this diagnostic.
-The AL Language extension provides a built-in code action to convert event subscriber parameters from string literal to identifier syntax.
+The AL Language extension provides a built-in code action to convert event subscriber parameters from string literals to identifiers.
 This can be applied to a single instance, the active file, the active project, or the entire workspace.

-Use the AL code action to convert from string literals to identifiers.
+AL Language extension code action for converting string literals to identifiers.

 See also